Hizb ut-Tahrir declared terrorist organisation by UK

 “Hizb ut-Tahrir is an anti-Semitic organisation that actively promotes and encourages terrorism, including praising and celebrating the appalling 7 October attacks,” Mr Cleverly said.

-“Proscribing this terrorist group will ensure that anyone who belongs to and invites supports for them will face consequences.
+“Proscribing this terrorist group will ensure that anyone who belongs to and invites support for them will face consequences.
 It will curb Hizb ut-Tahrir’s ability to operate as it currently does.”

 According to the Home Office, inviting support for and displaying articles in a public place in a way that arouses suspicion of membership or support for the group will be a criminal offence.